dingdapeng-beijing/Harvey-Analytics-Engineer-Take-Home/README.md

 ## Contact & Support

-For questions about this project or Harvey's analytics infrastructure, please contact the Analytics Engineering team.
+For questions about this project please contact Dapeng Tony Ding.

 ---